All Products

 string

-Specifies the tags of the object in the key=value format.
+Specifies tags for the object in key=value format.

 --tagging-directive